Bisa Dobson, RMT, CDT

 Diagnoses of Lymphedema are characterized as either a primary or secondary.

 In the case of Secondary Lymphedema, injury, scarring or removal of the lymph nodes, is usually the cause.
-However, less frequently, trauma to or chronic infections of the lymph vessel system bring on the condition.
+However, less frequently, trauma or chronic infections of the lymph vessel system bring on the condition.
 In North America, previous radiation and/or surgery of the lymph nodes in the neck, armpit, pelvis or groin – during the treatment of cancers of the breast, uterus, bladder, ovary, prostate or testicles, as well as malignant melanomas, sarcomas and lymphomas – are common causes.

 Treatment for Lymphedema